openhwgroup/cva5/examples/zedboard/README.md

     source scripts/xilinx/local_memory_IP.tcl

-These commands will create separate Vivado projects, check if the packaging was successful.
-In the "Package IP" tab, navigate to the "Review and Package", a succesfully built IP core with have a Re-Package IP button at the bottom.
+These commands will create separate Vivado projects.
+Check if the packaging was successful, in the "Package IP" tab, navigate to the "Review and Package", a succesfully built IP core with have a Re-Package IP button at the bottom.

 Both a Successful and failed build will create IP core folders(taiga_wrapper_IP and local_memory_IP) within the Taiga directory.